NatTuck/khoury-ntuck/courses/2020/01/cs3650/index.md

 This is an initial schedule, subject to revision as the semester progresses.

-Assignments will frequently be due at 11:59pm on Monday.
+Assignments will frequently be due at 11:59pm on Tuesday.

 {: .table .table-striped }
 |Week| Starts   | Topics                                                 | Work Due                         |